5 Unexpected Places For Professional Networking

 4- Vacation destinations

 Now for the ultimate place where people are most relaxed: vacation spots.
-Just because your “out of office” message is on, doesn’t mean you can’t work the crowd!
+Just because your “out of office” doesn’t mean you can’t work the crowd!
 Cruises and resorts are a networking goldmine, especially those that are popular among Canadians.
 So if you feel guilty about unplugging while on vacation (and please do unplug!), then take comfort in the fact that you might be making valuable professional connections while making memories.
 Destinations like cruises and resorts always have icebreakers, which allow vacationers to strike up conversations and get out of their comfort zones.
 (I’ve even made some interesting contacts on flights while heading on vacation!)

 5- Communal workspaces (yes, including coffee shops)